 The university's most recent land use planning process, launched in 2015, culminated in FutureVU - a comprehensive vision for the university's footprint which provides a basis for campus stewardship that enhances the university's mission.
 FutureVU supports the Academic Strategic Plan and focuses on the following objectives:

-- Creating standards for facilities and landscapes that embody our commitment to diversity and inclusion;
+- Creating standards for facilities and landscapes that embody Vanderbilt's commitment to diversity and inclusion;

-- Improving the collegiate environment and fostering notable success of the College Halls experience;
+- Improving the collegiate environment and fostering notable success of the residential college experience;

 - Fostering trans-institutional collaboration, result, and development;